aholtsberg/Molysynth/README.md

  * __Electro-Harmonix mono__
  * __Keeley synth 1__

+Also, harmonizers, like __Mooer Harmony X2__ use a pitch tracker.

-Note that __Mooer E7__ is _not_ a synth despite the name, not in the meaning used here, since it does not use a real pitch tracker, probably only FFT frequency analyzer.
+Note that __Mooer E7__ is _not_ a synth despite the name, not in the meaning used here.
+It does not synthesize the sound - yes it adds synthesized ambient sound and stuff but the acual base frequencies when playing chords come from the guitar.

 I have yet to analyze __Boss SY-1__ to find out what is actually going on inside it.

-Also, harmonizers, like __Mooer Harmony X2__ use a pitch tracker.

 One difficulty is that in a true monophonic tracker it is difficult to figure out a tone if the last tone is still sounding on another string on the guitar,